Man dies in boating accident on Norfork Lake in Baxter County

-A boating accident on Norfork Lake in Baxter County that resulted in the death of a 74-year-old man Tuesday afternoon is being investigated, according to the Baxter County Sheriff’s Office and the Arkansas Game and Fish Commission.
+A boating accident on Norfork Lake in Baxter County that claimed the life of a 74-year-old man Tuesday afternoon is being investigated, according to the Baxter County sheriff's office and the Arkansas Game and Fish Commission.

 The accident occurred at Cranfield Marina.

-According to a news release, around 3:14 p.m Tuesday, the Sheriff’s Office was notified by the 911 call center about an injured man yelling for help at the marina.
+According to a news release, around 3:14 p.m the sheriff's office was notified by the 911 call center about an injured man yelling for help at the marina.

-Sheriff deputies dispatched to the scene found the man, Robert Jay Louck, at Dock 4.
-His pontoon boat had significant damage to the front, side and the interior.
+Sheriff's deputies sent to the scene found the man, Robert Jay Louck, at Dock 4.
+His pontoon boat had significant damage to the front, side and interior.

-According to the release, EMS personnel conducted life saving measures on Louck.
-Those actions were unsuccessful and Louck was pronounced dead by the Baxter County coroner.
+EMS personnel conducted lifesaving measures on Louck.
+Those actions were unsuccessful, and Louck was pronounced dead by the Baxter County coroner.

 This was based on a review of security camera footage from the marina that showed the boat depart with two people on board and return around 2:30 p.m. with just one.